Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 - they cannot respect the requirements (SQL modes) described below
 - they make consistent backups almost impossible

-EL9 - Install packages
+Install packages
 ----------------------

 Install dependencies
 ````````````````````

-**FOR TEST PURPOSE ONLY.
-DO NOT USE IT IN PRODUCTION**

-This configure the dependencies and download RPM packages
+This configures the dependencies and downloads RPM packages

 -  **Install EPEL** You will need EPEL for some dependencies.